joeswislocki/Joe-Swislocki-user-guide/README.md

 I will not send you emails about work or tasks on the weekend and will not respond to your emails until Monday.
 If there is an emergency, please send me a text message.

 Lastly, please be punctual to meetings.
 Respect everyone’s time.

+---

+## Extras: Advice and questions I use as good reminders and self-reflection:
+### Advice:
+- Respect people.
+It doesn’t matter what their job title is, family name, beliefs, and perspectives.
+Be curious and ask questions.
+Look to understand their story.
+If meeting someone for the first time, don’t start with, “What do you do?”
+By asking this question, we assume a person’s life is defined by their career.
+There’s more to a person.
+Ask them, “What’s your story?”, listen carefully and ask more questions.
+- Make [celebration](https://hbr.org/2022/01/celebrate-to-win) a part of your routine.
+Celebration is an important opportunity to cement the lessons learned on the path to achievement and to strengthen the relationships between people that make future achievement more plausible.
+- Be better every day.
+- It’s ok if you don’t know something, speak up and ask for help.